learning as a whole body experience

 Reggio Emilia is a preschool and primary educational philosophy developed post-World War II and named after it’s birth region in Italy.
 Led by teacher and psychologist Loris Malaguzzi, the community organized to create a school to overcome war trauma.

 Malaguzzi understood children learned best when they had close and strong relationships with their leaders and felt valued in the classroom.
-He also discovered children can understand complex abstract concepts through play and therefore can use many languages, such as dancing, sculpting, painting or building.
+He also discovered children can understand complex abstract concepts in their preschool experience through play and therefore can use many languages, such as dancing, sculpting, painting or building.

 100 languages of children